Rahulkumarra/Deltas-Demo/README.md

 # Deltas-Demo
-Here the Demo  of Git hub function in Delta batch
+Here the Demo  of Git hub function in Delta batchs